What can I use Google Analytics for?

 - Click "Save" in Google Analytics.

-- Click the blog you’d like to update on the left side of the page.
+- Click the name of the blog you'd like to update on the right side of the screen.

 - Paste the Google Analytics code into the "Description" field OR click “Edit HTML” and paste the code before "</head>."